eigerco/polka-storage/PROVIDER.md

 To build the Docker image for the provider, execute the following command in the project directory.

-`docker build -t eiger/polka-storage-provider --file ./ci/Dockerfile.provider .`
+`docker build -t eiger/polka-storage-provider --file ./docker/dockerfiles/storage-provider/Dockerfile .`

-This command uses the Dockerfile located at ./ci/Dockerfile.provider to create an image named `eiger/provider`.
+This command uses the custom Dockerfile located at `./docker/dockerfiles/storage-provider/Dockerfile` to create an image named `eiger/polka-storage-provider`.

 ## Start the Storage Provider Server